How To Prevent Liver Damage?

 Three of the most common types of viral hepatitis are:

-• Hepatitis A:is caused by the Hepatitis A virus (HAV) which spreads through food and water contaminated with an infected person's fecal matter.
+It is caused by the Hepatitis A virus (HAV) which spreads through food and water contaminated with an infected person's fecal matter.
 The symptoms of the hepatitis A virus include fatigue, nausea, stomach upset, and jaundice.
 These symptoms last from a few weeks to six months.

 Hepatitis A isn't a major risk to the liver, and patients mostly recover by themselves.
 Vaccination for the Hepatitis A virus is also available.

-• Hepatitis B: caused by the Hepatitis B virus entering the human body through contact with the body fluids of an infected person.
+It is caused by the Hepatitis B virus entering the human body through contact with the body fluids of an infected person.
 So, the transmission may involve blood transfusion, sharing contaminated needles, unprotected sex, and during pregnancy.

 Hepatitis B virus can cause both acute and chronic infections.
 Acute infection is usually a short-term illness that a patient recovers from without medical management.
 However, chronic infection lasts for years and can lead to liver failure.
 Vaccination is the only prevention against hepatitis B.